Cuivre River Electric Youth Tour Delegates Visit U.S. Capitol: June 18, 2014

-Other events of the week included participation in the National Rural Electric Cooperative Association (NRECA) Youth Day program, during which a special program coordinated by NRECA brought together over 1,500 Youth Tour delegates from across the United States.
+Other events of the week included participation in the NRECA Youth Day program, during which a special program coordinated by NRECA brought together more than 1,600 Youth Tour delegates from across the United States.
 The delegates enjoyed speeches by government leaders and motivational speakers, such as Mike Schlappi, an inspiring four-time Paralympic medalist and two-time world wheelchair basketball champion.

-Since 1964, CREC has sponsored 190 Youth Tour delegates for visits to their U.S. congressional delegations, energy and grassroots government education sessions, and sightseeing in Washington, D.C.
-More than 40,000 high school juniors and seniors sponsored by the nation’s electric cooperatives have participated in the Youth Tour since the educational leadership program began.
+Since 1964, CREC has sponsored 198 Youth Tour delegates for visits to their U.S. congressional delegations, energy and grassroots government education sessions, and sightseeing in Washington, D.C.
+More than 53,000 high school juniors and seniors sponsored by the nation’s electric cooperatives have participated in the Youth Tour since the educational leadership program began.